Final instructions and greetings

 (Don’t rush through these questions)

-How much time can you spend listening to the child as it prays?
+How much time can you spend listening to the child as she prays?

 Look at another spot on the rod.

-And all this while are you concerned about this earthquake in Pakistan?
+And all this while are you concerned about the floods in India?

 Now back to the 5th mark.